-Off Highway Vehicles (OHVs), ATVs, and four wheelers, are permitted to use open Forest Service roads within the river corridor.
-These vehicles are prohibited from being driven on closed Forest Service roads or within the wilderness boundaries.
-The Forest Land Resources Management Plan (page 4-14) states, "Exclude vehicles from streams except at designated crossings".
+Off Highway Vehicles (OHVs), ATVs and four wheelers, are permitted to use open Forest Service roads within the river corridor.
+These vehicles are prohibited from riding on closed Forest Service roads.

+The Forest Land and Resources Management Plan states "Exclude vehicles from streams except at designated crossings".
+It also states that they are not allowed to travel up and down the creeks.
+Presently, though, there is no regulation or Supervisor's Order specifically prohibiting this activity.
 This policy would include passenger cars, four wheel drive trucks, motorcycles, as well as OHVs.
-State law prohibits ATVs on County roads and State Highways.
+State law excludes OHVs from county roads and State Highways.